 - Improving child permanency outcomes and reducing time spent in out-of-home care through frequent parent-child contact (when appropriate and safe).
 More frequent family contact and placement stability increases the likelihood of a child’s achieving permanency within 12 months of removal from the home.

 And this approach is working.
-An independent evaluation conducted by James Bell Associates found that 99.05% of infants and toddlers served by the Safe Babies Court Teams were protected from further maltreatment.
-A study at the University of North Carolina at Chapel Hill, using a mixed methods evaluation, found that children in Safe Babies Court Teams exited foster care nearly 3 times as fast as a nationally representative comparison group.
-Reunification was the most common type of exit for Safe Babies Court Teams children (38%), while adoption was the most typical for the comparison group (41%).
+An independent evaluation conducted by James Bell Associates found that 99.05% of infants and toddlers served by the four original Safe Babies Court Team sites were protected from further maltreatment.
+A study at the University of North Carolina at Chapel Hill, using a mixed methods evaluation, found that children served by Safe Babies Court Team sites exited foster care nearly 3 times as fast as a nationally representative comparison group.
+Reunification was the most common type of exit for Safe Babies Court Team children (38%), while adoption was the most typical for the comparison group (41%).

 But states have much room for improvement.
 Findings from a ZERO TO THREE and Child Trends 2013 survey of state child welfare agencies show that states are not fully addressing the complex needs of birth parents.
 The policies and related services necessary for parents to overcome their own trauma, mental health, substance abuse and domestic violence issues are often not being provided regularly across states.
 The majority of states do not have policies requiring health, mental health and substance abuse-related supports be offered to all parents of maltreated infants and toddlers involved with the child welfare system.